On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Setting

 \subsubsection{Continuum Posterior}

-The Bayesian solution to the ground-truth continuum learning problem is a continuum \emph{posterior} measure
+The Bayesian solution to the ground-truth continuum learning problem is a continuum posterior measure

-that represents the conditional distribution of $u$ given the data $\vec{y}.$ Equation \eqref{def:posterior} defines the negative log-likelihood function $\Phi$, that represents the conditional distribution of $\vec{y}$ given $u.$ The posterior $\muu$ contains ---in a precise sense \cite{duke}--- all the information on the unknown input $u$ available in the prior and the data.
+that represents the conditional distribution of $u$ given the data $y.$ Equation \eqref{def:posterior} defines the negative log-likelihood function $\Phi$, that characterizes the conditional distribution of labels $y$ given $u.$ The posterior $\muu$ contains all the information on the unknown input $u$ available in the prior and the data.